v-cmans/azure-docs-powershell-1/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v2.5.0/New-AzureVMSqlServerAutoBackupConfig.md

 ```

 ### -FullBackupFrequency
-Specifies the frequence of a full backup.
+Specifies the frequency of a full backup.
 Valid values are: daily and weekly.

 ```yaml